In the Heat of the Night (TV series)

 In the Heat of the Night is an American police procedural crime drama television series loosely based on the 1965 novel by John Ball and the 1967 film directed by Norman Jewison.
-The TV series starred Carroll O'Connor as police chief Bill Gillespie and Howard Rollins as police detective Virgil Tibbs.
-The series was broadcast on NBC from March 6, 1988, to May 19, 1992, before moving to CBS, where it aired from October 28, 1992, to May 16, 1995.
+The TV series stars Carroll O'Connor as Southern police chief William "Bill" Gillespie and Howard Rollins as Philadelphia police detective Virgil Tibbs.
+The series was broadcast on NBC from March 6, 1988, to May 19, 1992, before moving to CBS, where it aired from October 28, 1992 to May 16, 1995.
 Its executive producers were O'Connor, Fred Silverman and Juanita Bartlett.
-This series marked O'Connor's return to a series for the first time since the All in the Family spinoff Archie Bunker's Place ended in 1983.
+This series marked O'Connor's return to a series for the first time since the All in the Family spin-off Archie Bunker's Place ended in 1983.